Foso/KotlinReactNativeMpp/README.md

 ## ✍️ Feedback

 Feel free to send feedback on [Twitter](https://twitter.com/jklingenberg_) or [file an issue](https://github.com/foso/KotlinReactNativeMpp/issues/new).
 Feature requests are always welcome.
-If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

 ## 📜 License